WS-UB/WLMap/README.md

 2. Clone the appropriate repository.

-3. Allow Gradle to install and update the AGP (Android Gradle Plugin) to version 8.6 if prompted
+3. Allow Gradle to install and update the AGP (Android Gradle Plugin) to the lastest version (**version 8.8 as of 05/01/25**) if prompted

    - If you are not prompted to update the AGP, follow these instructions:
    - Select the "Tools" drop-down menu on the top of the IDE.
    - Select "AGP Upgrade Assistant."
-   - Select version 8.6.
+   - Select the latest version.
    - Select "Run selected steps."
    - After the update is complete, select "Refresh."

-4. Select "Device Manager" on the right-side app bar and install the device emulator.
+4. Select **_Device Manager_** on the right-side app bar and install the device emulator.

    - If there are any other created devices, end their processes and remove them.
    - Click the "+" to and select "Create Virtual Device."